 If you or somebody you care about has been injured in an accident involving an electric scooter in Pittsburgh, there may be various types of compensation available for your claim.
 At Shenderovich, Shenderovich & Fishman, our scooter accident lawyers will help clients secure the following:

 There can be multiple types of electric scooter accidents, and there are just as many causes of e-scooter accidents in Pennsylvania.
 Since e-scooters are a relatively new trend in the U.S. and there are no laws or rules governing electric scooters, many people have no idea how to properly and legally use and interact with e-scooters.

 These are the most common types of electric scooter accidents (if you have been injured in any of them, do not hesitate to speak to an experienced electric scooter accident attorney in Pittsburgh or elsewhere in Pennsylvania):

-Whatever is the case, being represented by a Pittsburgh electric scooter accident lawyer from Shenderovich, Shenderovich & Fishman is always a good idea to determine liability and recover damages.
-Call our offices at 1-888-98-TWINS for a free case evaluation.
+Whatever is the case, is represented by a Pittsburgh electric scooter accident lawyer from Shenderovich, Shenderovich & Fishman is always a good idea to determine liability and recover damages.
+Call our offices at 888-98-TWINS(89467) for a free case evaluation.

 Make an appointment at our Pittsburgh office for your free consultation.
 We are confident that you will trust us with your legal needs and fight for what you deserve.
 We do not charge a fee for personally consulting with you.
 In every new case, our fee is only 25%.
 There is no fee unless recovery is made.
 We invite you to review the significant Pittsburgh, PA personal injury cases we have won.